anujaagarwal/groww-stocks/README.md

 ## UI related decisions:-

+1. The reason for not hiding the "Load More" button even though all the stock cards are loaded is mainly due to a user experience (UI/UX) concern and best practices for handling user interactions.
+The "Load More" button provides feedback to the user that there are more items to load, and it encourages user interaction.
+This can be beneficial in cases where you want to engage users and show them that there's more content available.
-1. I used Tailwind CSS for efficient and consistent UI development, reducing custom CSS and promoting faster project delivery.
+2. I used Tailwind CSS for efficient and consistent UI development, reducing custom CSS and promoting faster project delivery.
 Also it is really easy to adapt if someone knows CSS.
-2. I used HighChart as 3rd party library for creating candlestick charts.
+3. I used HighChart as 3rd party library for creating candlestick charts.

 ## Technologies